 Paul D. Fuentes is a painter, director and creative director.
-A graduate of The Tyler School of Art and Architecture (BFA, magna cum laude), he began his career in New York advertising and television, eventually launching his own production company through Screen Gems, where he directed hundreds of commercials and campaigns.
-His love of cinematic storytelling carries into his painting practice, where narrative, mood, and atmosphere are central.
+A graduate of The Tyler School of Art and Architecture (BFA, magna cum laude), he began his advertising and television career in New York, launching his own production company where he directed commercials and national campaigns.
+Cinematic storytelling carries into his painting practice, where narrative, mood, and atmosphere are central.

 Paul’s work has been exhibited at galleries on both coasts, including Sotheby’s New York, The White Room Gallery (East Hampton), Parlor Gallery (Asbury Park), Corridor Contemporary (Philadelphia) and the nationally juried Art in Politics show at Touchstone Gallery (Washington D.C.).
 His illustrations have appeared in The New York Times and other publications.
-His portrait My Heart New Opened (of Hillary Clinton) was featured in Creative Quarterly Journal and The Village Voice.
+His portrait of Hillary Clinton was featured in Creative Quarterly Journal and The Village Voice.
 His television work has earned recognition from the CLIO Awards, Art Directors Club, PROMAX, The New York Festivals, The Belding Awards, and the International Film and Television Awards.

 A sense of story is often found in Paul’s paintings.
 In Strange Interlude, two women lie in a lush field of wildflowers, their bodies relaxed, eyes closed.
 One has skin the color of deep blue, the other a rich violet—an intentional shift that renders skin color symbolic rather than specific.
 There is closeness between them, though the nature of their bond remains undefined.
 Are they friends?
 Lovers?
 Strangers sharing a quiet escape?
 Strange Interlude is less a conclusion than a moment suspended.
 The story, ultimately, is yours to finish.